Skip to content

 A successful run includes tables_assessed, jobs_submitted, and jobs_completed counts.
 If the new tables do not appear, verify that:

-2. The database is listed in orchestrator.includeDatabases in the deployed values.
+2. The database is listed in the databases value in the deployed values.

-3. If you expect cached health, the database is listed in healthSync.databases and the health-sync CronJob has completed at least one cycle since the deploy (runs every 15 minutes).
+4. If you expect cached health, the health-sync CronJob has completed at least one cycle since the deploy (runs every 15 minutes).
+The same databases value controls health-sync scope.

 You can also confirm a specific table is visible in the cache: